Co-Directors: Cynthia Thomson, PhD, RD and Lois Loescher, PhD, RN

-The Behavioral Measurement Shared Resource (BMSR) has more than 20 years of experience as a national leader in providing support to researchers investigating human behaviors such as:
+The Behavioral Measurement and Interventions Shared Resource (BMISR) has more than 25 years of experience as a national leader in providing support to researchers investigating human behaviors such as:

 - Physical Activity

 - General Behavioral Risk Factors

 - Sun Safety Behaviors

 We can enhance the quality and efficiency of research projects by offering assistance in project development, availability of validated instruments used by numerous research groups around the country, and support for the collection and analysis of behavior.

 Our assistance with supportive care instruments can help researchers and clinicians facilitate the incorporation of quality of life assessment in clinical trials, observational studies, supportive care settings, and in clinical practice by providing technical assistance for the collection of self-reported health status and health-related quality of life data from patients and populations.

 A wide range of valid and reliable QUESTIONNAIRES and research designs for assessing human behavior are provided.
 Specialized instruments for culturally diverse populations such as Mexican Americans and Native Americans and focused diet questionnaires are also available.

 - Questionnaire development